William Bullen

 William Bullen was a leading English cricketer throughout the last quarter of the 18th century, his known career spanning the years 1773 to 1800.
-He was an all-rounder who probably batted right-handed.
-(Note: Bullen played for a right-handed XI in the 1790 Left-Handed v Right-Handed match.)
-He played mainly for Kent sides (Note: 45 of Bullen's 113 first-class matches were for Kent XIs.
-He also appeared for the Gentlemen of Kent, West Kent and other sides associated with the county, including those organised by patrons in the county.) although he also appeared for England XIs (Note: Bullen played 35 times in first-class matches for England sides.
-During the period in which he played, England sides were not representative of the country.
-Instead, they were sides composed of players from a range of locations brought together to play against another side.) and a variety of other sides.
+He was an all-rounder who probably batted and bowled right-handed.
+(Note: Bullen played for the Right-handed XI in the 1790 Left-handed v Right-handed match.)
+He played mainly for Kent, and also for England.

+Career

-Arthur Haygarth, writing in the 1860s, describes Bullen as a "close set, strong built man" and a "crack" (i.e. expert) player, who was a "renowned batsman and bowler".
-He was a fast bowler, in the underarm style, and a hard-hitting batsman who was a "powerful" player.
+Bullen was possibly a native of Deptford in Kent, and is known to have played for Dartford Cricket Club as well as teams organised by landowners from the western parts of the county.
+Arthur Haygarth, writing in the 1860s, described him as a "close set, strong built man", and as a "crack" (i.e., expert) player, who was a "renowned batsman and bowler".
+Bullen was a fast bowler in the prevailing underarm style, and a hard-hitting batsman who was a "powerful" player.
 He is reputed to have "frequently bowled the sixth part of a mile (about 300 yards), or the whole length of the Artillery Ground in London".
-He was possibly a native of Deptford in Kent and is known to have played for Dartford Cricket Club as well as teams organised by landowners from the western parts of the county.

-Bullen is known to have played in 113 matches retrospectively recognised as first-class.
-In these matches, Bullen totalled 1,777 runs with a highest score of 54, his only half-century.
-He held 119 catches and is credited with 181 wickets.
-His best known performance was six wickets in an innings.

-Bullen played in nearly every season from 1773 to 1800.
-The first match he is known to have played in was for an England XI against a Hampshire side on the Artillery Ground in July 1773.
-He batted in both the England innings, scoring 1 in each.
-In July 1774, playing again for England against Hampshire at Sevenoaks Vine, he took five wickets in Hampshire's first innings, the earliest recorded instance of a bowler taking five wickets in an innings.
-He played for Kent sides from 1774, including matches against Maidstone teams in 1777, and his final known matches were in four odds matches (Note: An odds match is one in which one side has more players than the other, the aim being to even the chances of victory to an extent.) for Kent sides against England teams in 1800.
+Bullen is known to have played in nearly every season from 1773 to 1800.
+His first known appearance was for England against Hampshire on the Artillery Ground in July 1773.
+He scored one run in both the England innings.
+At Sevenoaks Vine in July 1774, again playing for England against Hampshire, Bullen took five wickets in Hampshire's first innings, the earliest recorded instance of a bowler taking five wickets in an innings.
+He played for Kent from 1774, including matches against Maidstone teams in 1777, and his last known appearances were in four "odds" matches (Note: An odds match involves handicapping the stronger of the two teams by giving additional players to the weaker one.
+There are matches on record in which, for example, a team with eleven players has been opposed by one with 22.) for Kent against England in 1800.